 THL 2780 Christianity in History

 The emergence, growth and transformation of Christianity from its origins in the eastern Mediterranean to its worldwide expansion.
 Role of Christian doctrinal and institutional developments in the emergence of Western societies.
 Ways in which Christian symbolism and ritual have shaped the lives of ordinary Christians.
 3 credits

 THL 2795 Ritual, Magic and Religion in Italy

 Religion in the Italian peninsula from Roman times to the contemporary period.
 Centrality of Catholicism in Italian history.
 Role of Catholic belief, ritual and symbolism in Italian everyday life.
 Institutional, popular and heterodox forms of Italian Christianity.
 3 credits

 College of Liberal Arts & Sciences students:

 Students traveling on the optional group flight will travel by bus from Rome to Siena.
 Alternate travel information to Siena will be given to students who arrive independently of the group.

 Finally, at the end of the program students will travel by bus and spend three nights in Rome.
-In Rome, students will take a guided tour of the historic center of Rome.
-A farewell dinner, a visit to the Vatican Museums, and other entrance fees to places of interest will be included.
+Sites include the Forum, Archbasilica of St. John Lateran, Vatican and Vatican Museum, Basilica of San Clemente, Coelian villas, Baths of Caracalla, In Rome, students will take a guided tour of the historic center of Rome.
+A farewell dinner will conclude the program.
 Transportation to the airport for the return group flight and will be provided.